avergro/Spruce-cold-stress/README.md

 This directory contains Biological Quality Analysis (BiologicalQA), Differential Expression (DE) and details about the steps followed to analyze the publication data.

-RNA-Seq pipeline and some accesory code like plot.multidensity.R scripts which are necessary for BiologicalQA analysis deveolped by Bioinformatics UPSC groups is avilable here : https://microasp.upsc.se/root/UPSCb
+RNA-Seq pipeline and accesory code like plot.multidensity.R script which is necessary for BiologicalQA analysis deveolped by Bioinformatics UPSC groups is avilable here : https://microasp.upsc.se/root/UPSCb